basho/basho_docs/source/languages/en/riak/ops/running/tools/riak.md

 ## attach

 Attaches to the console of a Riak node running in the background, giving access to the Erlang shell and runtime messages.
 Prints `Node is not running!` when the node cannot be reached.
+You can exit the shell by pressing **Ctrl-G q**.

 ```bash
 riak attach